Resources and support

 Support for other parent carers has always been recognised as really important for SEND families and it has never been more important to stay in touch with each other.
 Locally there are a number of parent carer run support groups where parent carer can chat with each other and share experiences and information.
 While these groups can’t meet face to face currently, they are offering online support.

-Shropshire Parent & Carer Council (PACC) have written a supporting article - 'Surviving Lockdown'.
+The Parent Carer Council (PACC) have written the following blogs:

 Parents/carers share their experience